shams-nahid/My-Daily-AWS-Study/EC2/02 EC2 Fundamentals.md

 - While restart an `EC2` instance
   - Public IP changes
   - Both `IP6` and private IP does not change
+  - It is possible to change the underlying hardware
 - Pre warm for minimum launching time
   - Launch `EC2 Instance` with `EBS Volume`
   - Enable Hibernate